Slope inequalities for KSB-stable and K-stable families: Canonically polarized varieties

 \subsection{Application to the moduli space of KSB stable varieties}

 Let $\M_{n,v}$ be the Deligne-Mumford algebraic stack of KSB stable varieties of dimension $n$ and volume $v$, i.e. varieties $V$ with slc singularities, ample dualizing $\Q$-divisor $K_V$, dimension $n$ and volume $v:=K_V^n\in \Q_{>0}$.
 We denote by $\M_{n,v}^o$ the open substack of $\M_{n,v}$ parametrizing normal stable varieties.
-We refer to \cite[Section 2]{Kollar_moduli} for properties of families of KSB stable varieties over a smooth curve.
+We refer to \cite{Kollar_moduli} for the definition and main properties of families of KSB stable varieties.

 Using the universal family $\pi\colon \X_{n,v}\to \M_{n,v}$, we can define the following $\Q$-Cartier $\Q$-divisors (well-defined up to $\Q$-linear equivalence) on $\M_{n,v}$: \begin{itemize} \item the Chow-Mumford divisor $\lambda_{CM}:=\pi_*K_{\pi}^{n+1}$; \item the determinant divisors $\lambda_m=c_1(\det \left(\pi_*\mathcal{O}_{\mathcal{X}}(mK_{\pi}))\right)$ for any $m\geq 0$.